 - Nifedipine (Procardia)

-Blood-thinners (anticoagulants) -- Asian ginseng may increase the risk of bleeding especially if you already take blood-thinners such as aspirin, warfarin (Coumadin), or clopidogrel (Plavix).
+Blood-thinners (anticoagulants and antiplatelets) -- Asian ginseng may increase the risk of bleeding, especially if you already take blood-thinners such as aspirin, warfarin (Coumadin), or clopidogrel (Plavix).

 Caffeine -- Ginseng may make the effect of caffeine stronger, possibly causing nervousness, sweating, insomnia, or irregular heartbeat.